 For many couples, the time spent counting down to their celebrated wedding day has been pulled out from underneath them.
 Getting married during coronavirus was not on your to-do list for 2020!
 With venues rescheduling, guests unable to travel, and strict social distancing measures still in effect you can still look into citywide options.
 Here are some ideas for your Elopement in Los Angeles:

 In Orange County, the County Clerk-Recorder has opened up the Honda Center parking lot as a satellite office where couples can have a wedding ceremony on site.
 Everything is by appointment only at the pop-up wedding chapel (the first of it’s kind in Southern California).
 Strict safety guidelines are in effect, including only allowing one witness for all wedding ceremonies.
-More details are available on the Orange County Clerk-Recorder Website.
+More details are available on the Orange County Clerk-Recorder Website about how to get married during COVID-19.

 At this time, each state is going through its own process (or phases) of opening back up.
-These guidelines should ALWAYS be adhered to for your health and safety and that of your guests.
+When planning how to get married during COVID-19 these guidelines should ALWAYS be adhered to for your health and safety, and that of your guests.
 We are still a ways off from celebrating intimate or small weddings.
 But this leaves room for micro-weddings.
 Again, many opinions exist.
 For this definition, micro-weddings are:

 This is still a special day where you needn’t feel the stress of organizing or managing an event.
 Some vendors you might need and consider adding to your team include:

-This event is for all couples who desire a done-for-you small intimate ceremony, without all the fuss of decision fatigue.
+This event is for all couples who desire a done-for-you small intimate ceremony, without all the fuss of decision fatigue trying to figure out how to get married during COVID-19.
 We want to provide you with a chic + unique wedding experience that:

 If you’d like more info, join our email list (scroll to the bottom of the website) and be the first to hear all the details as we share about the exciting event!

-I’m currently working on putting together a list of Southern California venues that are offering elopement packages, small wedding packages, and wedding ceremony only packages!
-Stay tuned!
+Here is a shortlist of some Los Angeles venues that are offering elopement packages, small wedding packages, and wedding ceremony only packages!

 Here are some recent online articles with information: